LiterallyTheOne/LiterallyTheOne/README.md

-Literally The One is a motivated programmer who likes to code and learn.
+LiterallyTheOne is a motivated programmer who likes to code and learn.

 He is mostly intrested in artificial intelligence, programming compilers and linux.